rbraeunlich/SUG_Dus_Akka_Presentation/slides/what.md

 ## Actor Model

-* First mentioned in the paper TODO
+* First mentioned 1973 in the paper "A Universal Modular ACTOR Formalism for Artificial Intelligence" by Hewitt, Bishop and Steiger
+<li class="fragment">They described an architecture for AI which supports a high degree of parallelism</li>
+<li class="fragment">The architecture is based on a single object: the Actor</li>

+<li class="fragment">Actors encapsulate control flow and data</li>
+<li class="fragment">Actors can only communicate by exchanging messages</li>
+<li class="fragment">A scheduler controls the execution of Actors</li>